troy-west/apache-kafka-three-ways/README.md

 # Afternoon Session (Practice)

-Solving the mystery of the Numbers Stations!
+#### Solve the mystery of the Numbers Stations!

-After a much shorter presentation on the big ideas behind the Processor API and Kafka Streams we dig into [troy-west/apache-kafka-number-stations](https://github.com/troy-west/apache-kafka-number-stations) (or the Clojure variant).
+After a shorter presentation on the big ideas behind the Processor API and Kafka Streams we dig into [troy-west/apache-kafka-number-stations](https://github.com/troy-west/apache-kafka-number-stations) (or the Clojure variant).

 We look at the output of the secret radio, send 1.5M messages to local Kafka, then progressively fix unit-tests as we